Meet the team: Rob Taylor

 How did you get started in your career?
 How do you think your background has helped you in your role?

-After getting a degree in media production I started work as a runner for various tv and post production companies.
-After making various connections I managed to get a role as a junior rep for a storyboarding company in Soho, and the rest is history.
+After a degree in media production, I started out as a runner for various TV and post-production companies.
+A few connections later, I managed to get a role as a junior rep for a storyboarding company in Soho, and the rest is history.

 What is the most effective project you’ve worked on?
 And why?